ismael-arias/nytpi-sass-utils/README.md

 	// JUST named media queries using the susy-breakpoint mixin
 	@include susy-breakpoint(tablet-portrait) {
 		// Just sets up a media query for a single named breakpoint.
-Fallback in case there's some issue with size-classes breakpoints
+Fallback in case there's some issue with using the size-classes mixin
 	}
 }
 ```